➤ Swiss Travel Pass prices 2025 and 2026

 - The one-month Swiss Half Fare Card is an alternative if you are willing to give up on ticketless traveling.
 You’ll have to buy discounted tickets for all your trips.

-- Eurail and Interrail passes allow unlimited traveling as well, but these passes are very different from the Swiss Travel Pass.
+- Eurail and Interrail passes allow unlimited traveling on train routes as well, but these passes are very different from the Swiss Travel Pass.
 Be sure to study the details before deciding.

 Swiss Travel Pass FAQ